 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend and extend the sincere thanks of the Legislature to U.S. Senate Appropriations Chairman Thad Cochran (R-MS) for his leadership in securing critical financial assistance to the Hurricane Katrina disaster victims, and for his continued influence in assisting our state as we rebuild and recover from this most terrible disaster.

-BE IT FURTHER RESOLVED, That this resolution shall be sent to the Mississippi congressional delegation in Washington, D.C., and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Senator Cochran and forwarded to members of Mississippi's congressional delegation and be made available to members of the Capitol Press Corps.